What do you want to learn?

 Before you ship large and heavy items, you first need to ensure they’re secured and packed in the right packaging.
 Once that’s done, there are a few more things you need to consider before you send out the package.

-First, you need to pick a carrier to ship your large and heavy items.
+First, you need to pick a courier to ship your large and heavy items.
 Choosing the right one is essential, as they play a massive role in customer satisfaction.
-Even though potential problems in the shipping process may not be your fault, your customers will associate an awful shipping experience with your brand, so you need to pick the carrier you’ll use carefully.
+Even though potential problems in the shipping process may not be your fault, your customers will associate an awful shipping experience with your brand, so you need to pick the courier you’ll use carefully.

-You need to ensure that the carrier you want to use can ship larger and heavier packages — not all of them do.
-You should also consider your budget, timing, and the carrier’s shipping processes.
+You need to ensure that the courier you want to use can ship larger and heavier packages — not all of them do.
+You should also consider your budget, timing, and the courier’s shipping processes.

 Lost or damaged items is a worst-case scenario, but it is one you will inevitably have to deal with.
 So, how can you mitigate the risk, as well as lower what you’ll have to pay for the replacement product and shipping?
 Shipping insurance.
 It’s not that expensive when compared to the benefits, and it’s well worth it if you’re shipping a high volume of products.